-The aim of these transport schemes is to manage traffic capacity on the highway network, to enhance public transport provision and advance the wider regeneration the East of Aylesbury in order to drive economic growth and development.
+The aim of these transport schemes is to manage traffic capacity on the highway network, to enhance public transport provision and advance the wider regeneration of the East of Aylesbury in order to drive economic growth and development.
 These schemes also form part of a wider highway network strategy to provide key link roads, which promote both North-South regional connectivity, linking Milton Keynes to the North and the M25 and London in the South, as well as orbital traffic movements around Aylesbury rather than through the town centre.
-Work on the Stocklake link road is due to be completed in January 2017.
-The planning application for the Eastern Link road has been submitted to Aylesbury Vale District Council and will be considered alongside the Woodlands Major Development area proposals in spring 2017.
+Work on the Stocklake link road was completed in Spring 2017.
+The planning application for the Eastern Link road has been submitted to Aylesbury Vale District Council and will be considered alongside the Woodlands Major Development area proposals in summer 2017.
 For further details click: Aylesbury Eastern Link Road (Southern) and Stocklake Link (Rural).

 Transforming Amersham and Wycombe College’s Estate

 The Further Education sector is vital in delivering the skills pipeline needed to keep the economy of Buckinghamshire buoyant.
 The College aims to provide its learners with an outstanding learning experience and the transformation of the facilities at its Amersham and Flackwell Heath campuses will help deliver this objective.
 New facilities provided and supported by the £2.69m Local Growth Funding will include a media suite and online training facilities at the Amersham site, a new technical and construction trades facility at the Flackwell Heath campus, and new sporting facilities at both sites.
 Work is now completed on the sporting facilities and progress is well underway on developing the classroom and construction facilities.
 For further details click: Transforming Amersham and Wycombe College’s Estate.